Nevada vs. Georgia Tech: Sportsbook promo codes, odds, spread, over/under - December 24

 Nevada vs. Georgia Tech: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 24

-The Nevada Wolf Pack (11-1) bring a four-game win streak into a road contest versus the Georgia Tech Yellow Jackets (8-3), winners of four straight as well.
+The Nevada Wolf Pack (11-1) bring a four-game win streak into a road matchup against the Georgia Tech Yellow Jackets (8-3), winners of four straight as well.
 It tips at 9:00 PM ET (on ESPN) on Sunday, December 24, 2023.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Nevada vs. Georgia Tech matchup.
+You will see odds, spreads, over/unders and more across multiple sportsbooks for the Nevada vs. Georgia Tech matchup in this article.

 Nevada vs. Georgia Tech Game Info